Renal cell carcinoma

 | Clear cell-leaning pattern24 | Avid corticomedullary hyperenhancement, heterogeneity, necrosis, washout, pseudocapsule, or venous invasion | This is the classic aggressive-looking RCC pattern and the subtype most people picture first |

-| Papillary-leaning pattern25 | Homogeneous low-level enhancement, T2 hypointensity, precontrast hyperattenuation, or a pseudocystic look | Papillary RCC can look less dramatic than clear cell RCC and is easier to confuse with hemorrhagic cyst or fat-poor AML |
+| Papillary-leaning pattern213 | Homogeneous low-level enhancement, T2 hypointensity, precontrast hyperattenuation, or a pseudocystic look | Papillary RCC can look less dramatic than clear cell RCC and is easier to confuse with hemorrhagic cyst or fat-poor AML, so CT alone can undercall it |

-| Chromophobe or indeterminate solid RCC pattern24 | Intermediate enhancement between clear cell and papillary, relatively homogeneous appearance, and sometimes a central scar | Chromophobe RCC often overlaps with oncocytoma, so imaging may stay suggestive rather than definitive |
+| Chromophobe or indeterminate solid RCC pattern214 | Intermediate enhancement between clear cell and papillary, relatively homogeneous appearance, and sometimes a central scar | Chromophobe RCC often overlaps with oncocytoma and even AML without visible fat, so imaging may stay suggestive rather than definitive |

-| AML or fat-containing mimic5 | Macroscopic fat below -10 HU, India-ink artifact, T2-dark fat-poor AML pattern, angular interface, and enhancement behavior | A benign AML can look like RCC if visible fat is absent, so the fat question is not all-or-none |
+| AML or fat-containing mimic51715 | Macroscopic fat below -10 HU, India-ink artifact, T2-dark fat-poor AML pattern, angular interface, overflowing-beer sign, and enhancement behavior | A benign AML can look like RCC if visible fat is absent, and the most specific shape signs are still insensitive |

-| Oncocytoma or benign-solid mimic problem39 | Homogeneous nephrographic enhancement, central scar, segmental enhancement inversion, and lack of malignant pseudocapsule clues | Oncocytoma is a major reason not every enhancing solid renal mass can be called RCC from imaging alone |
+| Oncocytoma or benign-solid mimic problem39 | Homogeneous nephrographic enhancement, central scar, segmental enhancement inversion, and lack of malignant pseudocapsule clues | Oncocytoma is a major reason not every enhancing solid renal mass can be called RCC from imaging alone, and the classic clues are suggestive rather than reliable |

 Example figures